AustinGTI/AustinGTI/README.md

 - 👋 Hi, I’m @AustinGTI
 - 👀 I’m interested in Machine Learning and Web Development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning pytorch
 - 💞️ I’m looking to collaborate on unique implementations of ML in real-world scenarios
 - 📫 How to reach me : gathiiaustin@gmail.com